Ankush-Naskar/Expense-Tracker/ReadMe.md

 ## 💡 HOW IT WORKS
 - The user selects a category, enters a product name and amount.
 - The system automatically adds the current date and saves the entry to an Excel file.
-- Summary functions analyze the data and display total expenses by day, month, or year.
+- Summary functions analyze the data and display total expenses by day, week, month, or year.
 - All inputs are validated to prevent crashes or incorrect entries.

 ## ✨ FEATURES